Brand Name Avalide Common Name irbesartan - hydrochlorothiazide

 It is important to take this medication regularly and to follow your doctor's instructions regarding monitoring blood pressure to ensure that you receive the maximum benefit from the medication.

 Store this medication at room temperature and keep it in a dry place (not in the bathroom).
+Keep it out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.